UK Prime Minister Theresa May to seek early election

 The Liberal Democrats oppose Brexit, and Farron said he would push for as strong an association with Europe as possible -- a so-called "soft" Brexit -- including membership of the EU's free-trade zone, the single market.

 The party said it had gained 1,000 new members in the hour after May's announcement.
+Labour also said it had gained 1,000 members Tuesday.

-In Scotland, First Minister Nicola Sturgeon is likely to use the campaign to pursue her demand a fresh independence referendum, after Scotland overwhelmingly voted to stay in the European Union.
+In Scotland, First Minister Nicola Sturgeon is likely to use the campaign to pursue her demand for a fresh independence referendum, after Scotland overwhelmingly voted to stay in the European Union.

 "This announcement is one of the most extraordinary U-turns in recent political history, and it shows that Theresa May is once again putting the interests of her party ahead of those of the country," Sturgeon said.